The Woman in the House Across the Street from the Girl in the Window

-is an American black comedy miniseries created by Rachel Ramras, Hugh Davidson, and Larry Dorf.
-Starring Kristen Bell, Michael Ealy, Tom Riley, Mary Holland, Cameron Britton, Shelley Hennig, and Samsara Yett, it is primarily a parody of mystery psychological thrillers.
-The story revolves around a heartbroken woman, who believes she witnessed a murder, regardless of what others say.
+is a 2022 American miniseries created by Rachel Ramras, Hugh Davidson, and Larry Dorf.
+Starring Kristen Bell, Michael Ealy, Tom Riley, Mary Holland, Cameron Britton, Shelley Hennig, and Samsara Yett.
+A dark comedy mystery thriller satirizing the psychological thriller genre, the story revolves around a heartbroken woman, who believes she witnessed a murder, regardless of what others say.

 Developed in late-2020, filming took place during the first half of 2021.
 The eight-episode series was released on Netflix on January 28, 2022, receiving mixed reviews from critics.

 Cast and characters

 In the series, Kristen Bell (left) plays the witness, Shelley Hennig (middle) the victim, and Samsara Yett (right) the killer.